 We work with the Resort’s executive chef on menus you’ll love, add optional wine flights and make sure it’s a knitterly event to remember.
 We’re really proud of these retreats, and we work hard to make sure they’re a relaxing, fun and gorgeous treat for knitters and spinners.

-Our upcoming retreat is Knit – Play – Cook and is the only retreat we’re doing this year that doesn’t have a spinning element.
-It begins the evening of Friday, June 3rd, has three days of classes Saturday, Sunday and Monday, and then off you go.
-Classes end on Monday June the 6th, and there’s a gathering that evening, so most knitters go home Tuesday morning, or whenever it suits them.
+Every time we do a retreat, It begins the evening of the Friday, and then has three full days of classes Saturday, Sunday and Monday, and then off you go.
+There’s always a gathering Monday evening, so most knitters go home Tuesday morning, or whenever it suits them.

 To sign up for the retreat, email us at firstname.lastname@example.org and Debbi or I will write you back, and confirm all the details.
 If you’ve got any questions we didn’t answer here, we’d love to hear from you too.
 If you’d like to talk to some people who’ve been there, we’ve got a very nice Ravelry Group.

 On the Saturday of the retreat we always host a fantastic Community Marketplace – and it’s awesome, and it’s open to everyone.
 If you’re nearby, you’d probably love it, and if you’re a retreater, you’re more than welcome to a free table to show off whatever it is you make.

 If you’re a business, and you’d like to contribute something wonderful for our retreaters, we’d love to hear from you too.
 We’ll do our best to showcase it.